writingteacher/who-working/docs/tutorials/before-you-start-a-tutorial.md

 layout: page
 ---

-# Before you start a tutorial
+# Before you start

-You'll need to complete these steps before you can run the **Who's Working** service tutorial.
+You'll need to complete these steps before you can run the **Who's Working** service quickstart tasks or tutorial.

 Expect this preparation to take about 20 minutes to complete.

-## Preparing for the tutorials
+## Getting ready

 The following instructions describe how to set up a system for a Windows machine.
 To prepare a MacOS machine for the tutorial, visit the MacOS installation guide.